-Who Responsibilities Audit Committee The Audit Committee is the lead Councillor body responsible for overseeing risk management across the Council.
-To ensure that the Council operates effective risk management systems.
+Who Responsibilities The Audit Committee is the lead Councillor body responsible for overseeing risk management across the Council.
+Audit Committee To ensure that the Council operates effective risk management systems.
 To hold the Management Board accountable for effective risk management across the Council.
-Management Board To review and update the Strategic Risk Register and ensure that mitigating actions are completed.
-To champion the effective application of risk management processes and principles across the Council's business systems.
+To review and update the Strategic Risk Register and ensure that mitigating actions are completed.
+Management Board To champion the effective application of risk management processes and principles across the Council's business systems.
 To lead risk management by example.
-To review high Strategic level risks quarterly Director of Finance and Lead officer responsible for embedding risk management across the Council.
-Support To meet with the Risk Manager quarterly to report on progress and issues relating to the risk management framework.
+Director of Finance Lead officer responsible for embedding risk management across the Council. and Support To meet with the Risk Manager quarterly to report on progress and issues relating to the risk management framework.
 Cabinet Members To have recognition of risks associated with Cabinet decisions.
-Councillors To use risk management as a tool to support decision- making.
+Councillors To use risk management as a tool to support decision-making.
 To raise risk issues and concerns.